Winter is a time of rest in the garden but for gardeners, it is a time to do repairs and prepare for the upcoming growing months.

 Paint or stain sheds and fences if required, undertake maintenance on compost bins, purchase seed and manure and clean and sharpen tools.

-In the Victorian era winter was a time when you consumed the pickles and preserves you had set down in autumn or took advantage of a hot bed.
-Hot beds gave savvy gardeners the upperhand on their contemporaries.
+In the Victorian era winter was a time when you consumed the pickles and preserves you had set down in autumn or took advantage of a hotbed.
+Hotbeds gave savvy gardeners the upper hand over their contemporaries.

 They provide heat from the bottom, using manure rather than electricity, to grow salad crops or give spring germinating seeds a head start by up to a month.

-There are several methods to make a hotbed, whether in a greenhouse or outdoors however, all require that the sides of the bed are insulated and if outdoors that a cover be used.
+There are several methods to make a hotbed, whether in a greenhouse or outdoors however, all require that the sides of the bed are insulated, and if outdoors that a cover is used.
 Some gardeners swear by digging a pit 80cm deep in the ground, the earth being the most effective insulator, whilst others make do with a wooden box 80cm high, secured by stakes in each corner.
-The climate in which you live may influence your choice of hotbox.
+The climate in which you live may influence your choice of the hotbox.

-Leave your hot bed for a week before sewing seeds directly into the soil or placing seedling trays on top of the warmed earth.
-Hot beds will survive for approximately two months after which time the material on top will be well decomposed and you can use directly in your garden and the material on the bottom placed into your compost bin for further decomposition.
+Leave your hotbed for a week before sewing seeds directly into the soil or placing seedling trays on top of the warmed earth.
+Hotbeds will survive for approximately two months after which time the material on top will be well decomposed and you can use it directly in your garden and the material on the bottom placed into your compost bin for further decomposition.